technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

 ## Objective:

-Marketing professionals can utilize Copilot for Microsoft 365 to generate content for their campaigns, improve productivity, get insights into their campaigns, collaborate more effectively and automating repetitive tasks such as formatting, adding charts and graphs, and even proofreading documents.

-In this lab you will use:

-- Microsoft Copilot (Bing/Web mode) to analyze market trends, provide sales forecasts, and identify new sales opportunities.

-- Copilot in Loop to generate marketing campaign ideas for a new product line.

-- Copilot in Word to combine multiple marketing reports.

-- Copilot in Excel to analyze market trends in a spreadsheet.

-## Exercise #1: Conduct market analysis using Microsoft Copilot

 Microsoft Copilot (within Bing) is a generative AI service grounded in data from the public web in the Microsoft Bing search index only.
 It doesn't have access to organizational resources or content within the